 Should I be eating gluten before my blood test?

-Yes.
-If you aren’t on a gluten-free diet yet, continue eating a normal diet including gluten.
+Yes, you must be on a gluten-containing diet in order for the test to be accurate.
+Continue eating a normal diet that includes gluten until your test.
 If you have been on a gluten-free diet for a few weeks or more, you should start a “gluten challenge” under the advisement and care of a medical professional.
 A gluten challenge is the reintroduction of gluten into the diet.
-For current blood tests, you will typically need to go on a gluten challenge for 3 or so months.
-If you experience symptoms immediately after reintroducing gluten, you and your doctor could consider a shorter gluten challenge (a week to two weeks) followed by an endoscopic biopsy.
-Ask your doctor for more information.

 Can celiac disease be tested for genetically?